Nokia 8: Stock Android

 Like the Nokia 3, Nokia 5 and Nokia 6, the device ran a near-stock version of Android 7.1.1 Nougat on release.
 One difference is the camera mobile app, so as to cater for the phone's Dual-Sight feature.
 It also comes with an always-on display, similar to Nokia's previous Glance Screen on the Nokia Lumia series.

 On 24 November 2017, HMD started rolling out a partial (excluding the Treble feature for device independent system updates) software upgrade to Android 8.0 Oreo.
 The main rollout was phased over two days, however some network operators released the software upgrade in the following weeks.

 On 13 February 2018, Nokia released Android 8.1 Oreo for the Nokia 8.

 On 27 September 2018, it was announced that the Nokia 8's bootloader could be unlocked.

 On 19 December 2018, Android 9.0 Pie was released for the Nokia 8.

 Custom ROMs

-The Nokia 8, codename "NB1", allows for bootloader unlocking and custom ROM installs, and as a result the phone can be updated to Android 12 with the degoogled lineageOS or LineageOS with microG.
+The Nokia 8, codename "NB1", allows for bootloader unlocking and custom ROM installs, and as a result the phone can be updated to Android 15 with the degoogled lineageOS, crDroid or LineageOS with microG.